 How do I loosen a stuck filter?

 Circular filters can get stuck fast on your lens.
-Obviously this is not ideal on a trip that you have invested heavily on.
+Obviously, this is not ideal for a trip that you have invested heavily in.
 I have never had a problem with my solid 6-stop ND filter.
-The metal rim is thick enough to get a grip on and I merely turn it against my lens.
+The metal rim is thick enough to get a grip on, and I merely turn it against my lens.
 Problems occur when photographers stack filters or use ultra-thin filters.
-Ultra thin filters are very useful if you want to reduce Vignette, but the rims don’t give you much to grip onto.
+Ultra-thin filters are very useful if you want to reduce Vignette, but the rims don’t give you much to grip onto.
 A thin Circular Polariser is even worse because the outer glass rotates freely anyway.

 - Gentle Touch

-The effectiveness of this trick is to use a very light finger grip and stroke the filter rim with gentle movements the filter will eventually unscrew.
+The effectiveness of this trick is that if you use a very light finger grip and stroke the filter rim with gentle movements, the filter will eventually unscrew.
 Photographers will usually do the opposite and apply a tight grip.
 A tight grip will only worsen the friction on the filter thread.
 If the Gentle Touch fails, then use a filter wrench.

 - Filter Wrench